You Are Not Alone: A Guide for Parents Written by Parents Who Have Children in Foster Care

 IMMEDIATELY ASK FOR AN INTERPRETER

-DCF and the court system are required to provide an interpreter upon request.
+DCF and the court system are required to provide an interpreter upon request and also translate any documents.

 -